Skip to main content

 OpenHands

 Aider is priced at open source, with a free entry point.
-OpenHands is priced at free open source (self-host). cloud beta available via all hands ai with usage-based pricing., with a free entry point.
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+OpenHands is priced at free (open source) / paid cloud via all hands ai, with a free entry point.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Experience & Reviews